Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: 2D Dirac fermions with quenched gravitational disorder: Results

 Avenues and questions for future work include the following.
-(1) One should incorporate velocity anisotropy, wherein only one component of the velocity $v_\Delta = \Delta/k_F$ is made random, see Figs.~\ref{Fig--RVC} and \ref{Fig--d-wave}.
-(2) An immediate question regards transport versus temperature in the Dirac model with QGD.
+(1) The anomalous multifractal spectrum for spatial LDOS fluctuations computed for the critical stack, exhibited in Figs.~\ref{Fig--Dirt_Series_Dq(b)}--\ref{Fig--Dirt_Series_Dq(e)}, could be directly compared to corresponding spectra computed from experimental STM data on BSCCO \cite{DavisReview}.
+(2) A crucial question is whether the crossover scale $\Delta_0$ [Fig.~\ref{Fig--Delta0vsDirt} and Eq.~(\ref{Delta_0-Scaling})] remains finite or vanishes in the infinite system-size $L \rightarrow \infty$ limit.
+A nonzero $\Delta_0(L\rightarrow\infty)$ would indicate a finite-energy transition between ballistic and quantum-critical stacked behavior.
+(3) Another question regards transport versus temperature in the Dirac model with QGD.
 In particular, could the transition from ``ballistic'' low-energy states to critical, finite-energy ones explain the ubiquitous linear-in-$T$ resistivity observed in the strange metal phase above $T_c$ \cite{LeeMott06}?
-(3) What is the role of \emph{dephasing} on transport \cite{AAK,IQHP-Deph} due to inelastic quasiparticle scattering, which is presumably important in the cuprates due to the strong correlations ($U \gg t$), and finally (4) Does the multifractal-stacking phenomenon enhance superconductivity in a self-consistent calculation of the gap?
+(4) What is the role of \emph{dephasing} on transport \cite{AAK,IQHP-Deph} due to inelastic quasiparticle scattering, which is presumably important in the cuprates due to the strong correlations ($U \gg t$), and finally (5) Does the multifractal-stacking phenomenon enhance superconductivity in a self-consistent calculation of the gap?

 \begin{widetext}